-How does health insurance for China work?
+How does health insurance for China work, especially in light of Covid?
 What are hospitals like in China?
 If you are traveling or moving to China anytime soon, it is good to have a general understanding of how health insurance for China works, which is exactly what I aim to do here.

 Since moving to China, I have seen many foreigners who were either traveling or working here that have encountered some mishap requiring medical attention.

 Some mishaps were small.
 Others were major emergencies.
-Some of those people had good travel health insurance; some didn’t.
+Some of those people had good travel health insurance.

 The problem I’ve noticed is that most travelers and expats don’t quite understand is or isn’t included with travel insurance in China – or what their Chinese employer gives them.
 Moreover, there are a number of misunderstandings about health insurance for China that you need to be aware of prior to choosing a plan.